 Class A – Single Ended

-Among the amplifiers for columns in the White Bird Amplification offer, we propose two basic classes: A and AB.
+Among the amplifiers for loudspeakers in the White Bird Amplification offer, we propose two basic classes: A and AB.
 Class A amplifiers are characterized by the least amount of distortion and the highest sound quality (no crossing through zero).
 However, their disadvantage is low efficiency (up to 30%) and relatively high energy consumption.
 In addition, the power tubes work on a fixed high current (the current is not controlled by the input signal), so their life is lower than in the AB class.
 This is also related to the heat emission, which is much larger compared to an AB class amplifier.

 Generally speaking, the power loss in the Class A amplifier is the largest.
 Despite all these disadvantages, the sound quality of a well-configured Class A amplifier is in the foreground compared to other acoustic amplifier circuits.
 This also applies to semiconductor amplifiers.
 In our offer, the flagship class A amplifier – Ironbird achieves a power of 40W per channel due to the use of two 100W tubes in each of them (2 x 211 in one channel), which work in a parallel connection.
-This requires a considerably extended system, in which we taken special attention to the heat dissipation and providing a fully separated power supply for each of the channels including not only the power supply of the power tube and control tube, but also their heaters.
+This requires a considerably extended system, in which we taken special attention to the heat dissipation and providing a fully separated power supply for each of the channels including not only the power supply of the power tube and driver tube, but also their heaters.
 In addition to a separate current source for the right and left channel power tubes, the heater of the control lamps is realized using two DC power supply (separate for each lamp) which allows full separation of channels (highest quality of stereo) and the best conditions in terms of work culture (resistance to interference).

 AB Class – Push Pull